scalawithcats/scala-with-cats/src/pages/codata/structural.md

 ```
 </div>

-With the methods defined about we can do some neat things.
-For example, here is the streams of natural numbers.
+We can do some neat things with the methods defined above.
+For example, here is the stream of natural numbers.

 ```scala mdoc:reset:invisible
 trait Stream[A] {